jagreehal/trycatch-vs-neverthrow-vs-effect/src/integrations/prisma.md

 # Using Prisma with Awaitly

-Turn Prisma database errors into typed Results for exhaustive error handling.
+Awaitly-only.
+Map Prisma error codes to a typed `Result`.

 ## Why Combine Them?